 There are some instances when it may be better to pay less upfront and upgrade later:

-- You can buy used parts to upgrade with
+- You can buy used parts for the upgrades

 - You can install the components yourself

 - The parts you want to upgrade are widely available (such as wheels/tires)